 Babirusas are certainly not your ordinary pig.
 They are known for their tusks which begin growing inside its mouth, then pierce through the skin of its face.
 A true nightmare for babirusa orthodontists.
 Don’t miss the scary facts behind the world’s most adorable animals.

 The Galapagos batfish truly know how to work a red pout.
 These red-lipped bottom dwellers are typically found on the coral reefs in the Pacific Ocean around the Galapagos.
 Scientists believe the red around their mouths is used to lure prey, but more research is needed in order to be sure.
 For some more laughs, check out these funny animal pictures you need in your life.

 Aye-aye, Captain!
 The aye-aye is the only primate who uses echolocation––the process of locating something by producing sounds and then listening to the sounds reflected back.
 Other animals you may be familiar with that use echolocation are bats and whales.
-See how scientists name the new species they discover.

 Australian peacock spider

 We never thought we would use the word “beautiful” to describe a bug until the Australian peacock spider.
 They live in a diverse range of habitats across the southern half of Australia and are venomous, yet completely harmless to humans.
 Male peacock spiders flash their rainbow colors and do a little courtship jig to attract females.
 Important to note that these spiders are also known as sparklemuffins.
 Don’t miss the most elaborate spider webs found in nature.

 The coatimundi is kind of like the raccoon of Central and South America.
 They scavenge for fruits, eggs, small rodents, and of course, leftovers from last night’s dinner in your trash.
 Although they may look cute and cuddly, the coatimundi is known to be incredibly vicious.
 See the other innocent looking animals that are surprisingly dangerous.